deltachat/deltachat-pages/en/help.md

 ## Instant message delivery and Push Notifications

 ### What are Push Notifications?
-How can i get instant message delivery?
+How can I get instant message delivery?

 Push Notifications are a technical mechanism to wake up inactive apps on incoming messages.